 Delivers enterprise-level resiliency and manageability.

-Such an ODW solution provides a database system that can deliver near-real-time insights for ad hoc self-service data discovery and analytics using the most current operational data.
+Such an ODW solution provides a database system that can deliver near-real-time insights for ad hoc self-service data discovery and analytics using the most current operational data storage.